-“What must I do to inherit eternal life?” he asked.
+“What must I do to inherit eternal life?” this rich young ruler asked.

-Do you see anything as being wrong with this question?
+Do you see anything as being fundamentally wrong with this question?

 This is a point that the early apostles especially were careful to teach.
 Perhaps the most succinct statement about this is what Paul wrote to the Galatian church, “If the inheritance is based on law, it is no longer based on a promise” (3:18).

 The point that he was making was that we cannot earn our salvation.
-It must be given to us by God as a matter of grace from him, and received by us in faith.
+It must be given to us by God as a matter of grace from him.
+It must be received by us in faith.

 With the rich young ruler, Jesus simply said, “If you wish to enter life, keep the commandments” (Matthew 19:17).